ilya-filatov-94/Polygon-triangulation/README.md

 # Polygon triangulation
 Drawing with React JS, Canvas, JavaScript
-I came across this synthetic task at one of the competitions in JavaScript programming and I liked it so much that I decided to visualize it using a canvas.
+I came across this synthetic task at one of the competitions in JavaScript programming and I liked it so much that I decided to visualize it using a Canvas.

 ## Task
 Fill a regular polygon with triangles.